YueGroup/yuegroup.github.io/content/authors/SheshanarayanaRahul/_index.md

 ---
 # Display name
-title: Nupur Mehra
+title: Rahul Sheshanarayana

 # Username (this should match the folder name)
 authors:
-  - nm558
+  - SheshanarayanaRahul

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Ph.D. student
+role: M.S. student

 # Organizations/Affiliations
 organizations: